Plus, receive recommendations and exclusive offers on all of your favorite books and authors from Simon & Schuster.

 9. At Javon’s house, Christophe suppresses the “urge he had to walk over to his brother, to wake him, to pull him up and away from Laila and back two months into their world” (page 154).
 Why does Joshua’s love for Laila upset Christophe so much?
 Why does Joshua think of Christophe as “forsaken” (page 188)?

 10. How does the altercation with Javon and Sandman change Joshua and Christophe’s relationship?
 Why does it affect them so strongly?
 What do you think happened to Sandman?

 11. The novel begins and ends with water.
 The twins jump into the river at the beginning before graduation, and at the end they are with Dunny by the river again, fishing.
 What is the significance of water throughout the novel?
 How does it affect Christophe and Joshua?

 12. At the hospital, Christophe closes his eyes while he holds his brother’s hand and shrugs, thinking, “His brother, their wounds, Ma-mee dimming like a bulb, his parents’ places unknown and orbiting them like distant moons: it was enough” (page 234).
 What is enough?
-Is it enough for both Christophe and Joshua?Enhance Your Book Club
+Is it enough for both Christophe and Joshua?

 1. Ward begins Where the Line Bleeds with a verse from the Bible and lyrics from Pastor Troy’s rap song Vice Versa.
 Listen to the song and read Genesis 25.
 How do these two references set the stage for the novel?